evmcnb/quartz/content/full/Upper and Lower Limb Neurological Exam.md

 ## Power

 1. Assess the power by stabilising and isolating the relevant joint for each assessment.
-Find the list [[Myotomes and Dermatomes|here]] for each movement
+Find the list [[Full/Myotomes and Dermatomes|here]] for each movement
 2. You must compare **both** sides at the same time.
 3. As the patient to resist the force that you apply to the joint. **Always** ensure that the force you apply is proportional to the joint - eg to test finger extension use your fingers to resist.
 4. Communicate clear instructions for each stage of the assessment.